gornyMooj/oversized_tiles_scale_leaflet/README.md

 Where:

-minZoom Number:  Minimum zoom number. maxZoom Number:  Maximum zoom number.
+minZoom Number:  Minimum zoom number.<br />
+maxZoom Number:  Maximum zoom number.<br />
 maxNativeZoom:   Maximum zoom number the tiles source has available.
 If it is specified, the tiles on all zoom levels higher than maxNativeZoom will be loaded from maxZoom level and auto-scaled.